Table of contents

-Implementing design changes on a whim takes skill, this skill takes practice, practice that you wouldn’t have time for as you have a business to run.
+Implementing design changes on a whim takes skill, this skill takes practice, a practice that you wouldn’t have time for as you have a business to run.

-Keep in mind these are auto set so if something goes wrong you might be in trouble fixing things.
+Keep in mind these are auto-set so if something goes wrong you might be in trouble fixing things.

-Keep in mind that you will have to pay for the above mentioned options.
+Keep in mind that you will have to pay for the above-mentioned options.

 2-You might not be putting together the right design.